 National Coalition Academy (NCA)

 The National Coalition Academy (NCA) is a comprehensive training program developed by CADCA’s National Coalition Institute and teaches leaders “what they need to know” (the core competencies) and “what their team needs to do” (the essential processes) to establish or maintain a highly effective anti-drug coalition.

 The NCA is designed specifically for coalition staff and volunteer leadership.
 It combines three weeks of classroom training, three reinforcement on-line sessions and access to a web-based workstation.
 The Academy’s training curriculum is organized within SAMHSA’s Strategic Prevention Framework.
 By the end of the year-long training, coalitions will have developed five essential products (1) a community assessment, (2) a logic model, (3) a strategic & action plan, (4) an evaluation plan and (5) a sustainability plan.

 - Individuals must be coalition members in order to qualify to attend NCA.

-- Coalitions are NOT required to have a DFC grant to attend.
-NCA is open to all coalitions.
+- Coalitions are NOT required to have a Drug-Free Communities (DFC) grant to attend.
+NCA is open to ALL coalitions.

-- All (Drug-Free Communities) DFC grantees are mandated to attend and complete the Academy during their Year 1 grant.
+- All DFC Recipients are mandated to attend and complete the NCA during their Year 1 funding.
 Year 6 DFC Recipients are recommended to attend, especially if there is change in staff.

-- Each coalition must have a two-person team attend all three weeks of the Academy unless the coalition graduated from the Academy in the past.
+- Each coalition must have a two-person team attend all three weeks of the NCA unless the coalition graduated from the NCA in the past.

 - One person must remain the same for all 3 weeks.
 The other person can change.